-Backed by Sony and available on some streaming devices like Roku, Crackle's selection of classics and more recent releases might make you wonder what you were really paying for over at Netflix anyway.
-The TV here is pretty excellent too, with original productions like Chosen and meaty cult favorites like The Shield and Damages.
+Backed by Sony and available on some streaming devices like Roku, Crackle’s selection of classics and more recent releases might make you wonder what you were really paying for over at Netflix anyway.
+The TV here is pretty excellent too, with original productions like Chosen and meaty cult favorites like The Shield.

 Classic Cinema Online

 These are the classics that gave us our modern notions of old Hollywood glamour.
-The selection is limited, but easy to browse and has stuff you'll actually want to watch, like Bye Bye Birdie, Some Like It Hot, and the 1944 serial of Captain America.
-The Cap's been around for quite awhile.
+The selection is limited, but easy to browse and has stuff you’ll actually want to watch, like Anything Goes and the 1944 serial of Captain America.
+The Cap’s been around for quite awhile.

 An eclectic mix of indie films, trashy sci-fi and really trashy comedy, we did spot a few guilty pleasures in here.
 Croczilla, anyone?
 If you watched Sharknado more than once, you might want to check that out.
 And I won’t lie, I’d give The Last Kung Fu Monk a try.
 We were also pleased to see some Bollywood in here, even if the collection is small.

-There are some unusual categories at Viewster that set it apart, like the incredibly specific Korean Drama, but it's the Critical Darlings genre that really makes Viewster worth the bookmark.
-And although it's not a movie, I have to give them a shoutout for Trigun, which holds a special place in my heart.
+There are some unusual categories at Viewster that set it apart, like the incredibly specific Korean Drama, but it’s the quirky mix of anime, kung-fu, and classic musicals that make it worth the bookmark.

 Free Movies Cinema